frappe/erpnext/erpnext/docs/user/manual/en/setting-up/feedback/setting-up-feedback.md

 You can set up the Feedback Trigger for various documents to get the Feedback from the user.

-For this you will need to setup the Feedback Trigger,
+For this, you will need to setup the Feedback Trigger,

 > Setup > Email > Feedback Trigger